scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

 To understand Python usage in VTK, it is important to understand the VTK data and processing models.
 At the most basic level, data in VTK is stored in a data object.
-Different types of data objects are available including graphs, trees, grids, and meshes representing spatially embedded data from sensors or simulations.
-Types of spatially embedded data sets include uniform rectilinear grids, structured/unstructured grids, and Adaptive Mesh Refinement (AMR) data sets.
-While VTK supports other types of data sets, this paper focuses on the spatially embedded data sets.
+Different types of data objects are available including graphs, trees, and data sets representing spatially embedded data from sensors or simulations such as uniform rectilinear grids, structured/unstructured grids, and Adaptive Mesh Refinement (AMR) data sets.
+This paper focuses on spatially embedded data sets.

-Each data set consists of *cells*, each of which defines a geometric entity that defines a volume of space, and *points* that are used to define the vertices of the cells.
+Each spatially embedded data set consists of *cells*, each of which defines a geometric entity that defines a volume of space, and *points* that are used to define the vertices of the cells.
 Data values that represent a quantity, e.g. pressure, temperature, velocity, may be associated with both cells and points.
 Each quantity might be a scalar, vector, tensor, or string value.
 Vectors and tensors typically have more than one numerical *component*, and the quantity as a whole is known as a *tuple*.

 The full collection of a quantity associated with points or cells is known by a number of names including "attribute", "field", "variable",